jtsextonMITRE/nccoe-tls-visibility/source/A_ExecutiveSummary.rst

-Enterprises need visibility into the data transiting their networks—particularly their enterprise data centers to implement critical cybersecurity, operational, and regulatory controls (e.g., intrusion detection and response, malware detection, troubleshooting, fraud monitoring).
+Enterprises need visibility into the data transiting their networks—particularly their enterprise data centers to implement critical cybersecurity, operational, and regulatory controls (e.g., intrusion detection and response, malware detection, troubleshooting, and fraud monitoring).
 Implementing network security protocols in enterprise data centers to ensure data integrity and confidentiality has posed challenges for maintaining the necessary network visibility required by